aminomancer/uc.css.js/README.md

 So `userContent.css` isn't strictly required for the rest of the theme to work, but without it you'll find some elements look inconsistent with the theme, and it also takes care of some issues that make the fabled global dark mode harder to realize.
 If you already have a `userContent` file, I'd suggest changing its name to `custom-content.css` and placing it in the [resources/in-content](/resources/in-content) folder.
 The theme doesn't include this file, since it's purely intended for end-user modifications, but it automatically loads the file if it exists.
 It loads last and therefore wins any conflicts of equal priority & specificity.
 You can also delete any of the [content stylesheets](/resources/in-content) you don't want to use, or remove their `@import` rules from userContent.css.

 I've bundled some of my addons in this repo as well.
 They are in the [extensions](extensions) folder.
 My custom new tab page is signed (it's a modded fork of [Tab Notes][] by wildsky) but you will still need to "install addon from file" in `about:addons` since you're not downloading the extension package from a Mozilla domain.
 There are several search engine addons in the [extensions/search-extensions](extensions/search-extensions) folder.
 These simply add one-off search engines for websites like Google Images or YouTube, and some include search suggestions/autocomplete.
 Firefox already comes with Amazon and Wikipedia addons, but they have ugly icons and unnecessarily long labels.
 Mine are simply called Amazon and Wikipedia, and have icons that match the theme.
 Some of Firefox's built-in search engines also lack search suggestions even though the websites can provide suggestions.
 Some are signed and hosted on AMO, but others remain unsigned due to [an AMO bug][].
-You can download the following search engines from AMO: [YouTube][]; [Google Translate][]; [Firefox Add-ons][]; [Searchfox][searchfox engine]; [Bugzilla][]; [MDN Web Docs][]; [Library Genesis][]; [Etsy][].
+You can download the following search engines from AMO: [YouTube][]; [Google Translate][]; [Brave][]; [Firefox Add-ons][]; [Searchfox][searchfox engine]; [Bugzilla][]; [MDN Web Docs][]; [Library Genesis][]; [Etsy][].

 </details>